-Most students attended regularly in 2018, however data reflected the trend to take extended family holidays during school term time and a few students have displayed high level absenteeism due to environmental issues.
-The average absence rate for students in 2018 was 15.6 days, which was similar to 2017.
+Most students attended regularly in 2019, however data reflected the trend to take extended family holidays during school term time and a few students have displayed high level absenteeism due to environmental issues.
+The average absence rate for students in 2018 was 16.8 days, which was slightly increased on 2018.
+The school had a small number of students who missed a significantly large amount of school due to school refusing.
+We have been working with external agencies to support the family to ensure the children go to school.